SATURDAY, SEPTEMBER 23, 2017 – 11AM-4PM with reenactment at twilight

 See the displays and learn about many of our local historical sites, learn crafts with special demonstrations, and buy goods from the craftspeople that will be at the battlefield.

+Authors Gene Pisasale, Bruce Mowday, Michael Harris, Nancy Loane and Rebecca Pisasale will be signing their books for purchase.
+You can also see Ben Franklin demonstrate his great inventions, and of course shot the Wall Gun!
+Of course we will have our firing demos and this year will welcome Steve Bradney from the 1st Regiment Flying Camp of Lancaster County.
+Our good friends at the Colonial Plantation and other organizations will have kids crafts and games to share with the family.
 Learn more about the Battle of Paoli and why it was coined the “Paoli Massacre” by the patriots.
 See the 2nd oldest War Memorial in the United States, atop the grave of 52 Continental Soldiers killed at the Battle of Paoli.

 Admission is by a donation of $8.00 per person, Children and Veterans are $5.00, and a special Family Rate is $20.00 (up to 5 people).

 Get your Chester County Veteran’s ID at our event.
 Must present this card to get the Veteran’s discount.
 For more information on the Chester County Veteran’s ID card Click here.